sbcomputertech/ChatWatch-Velocity/README.md

 }
 ```

-`messageCommands` denotes commands used to send private messages, and should be commands used in the format `/command targetplayer message`
+- `messageCommands` denotes commands used to send private messages, and should be commands used in the format `/command targetplayer message`
+- `ingestToken` is a G/UUID that is used like an API key to submit messages to the server. **This must match the token specified in the server config!**